It takes an average of 43 days to find a new job. That means some opportunities can take months to pan out while others take a few days.

 This is an excellent way to land more interviews.

 Make a list of 10 to 15 companies you would like to work for.
-You then check the company website to see what jobs are available.
+Now check the company websites to see what jobs are available.

-You would then email your resume directly to the hiring manager or HR department.
+If you can, email your resume directly to the hiring manager or HR department.
 Try to reach out to support to get the right email address for the hiring manager or HR department.
+This won’t work at all companies, but it is a fairly easy way to stand out if you can reach out directly to introduce yourself!

 Here is a good template when emailing your resume: